valiantlynx/valiantlynx_logseq/pages/screw design.md

 			- F_friction_screw = 2π * 0.15 * 1 in * (30,000 psi) / 10 in = 707.96 lbf
 		- The frictional force between the collar and the workpiece can be determined using the formula:
 			- F_friction_collar = μ_collar * F_clamping
-		- where μ_collar is the coefficient of friction between the collar and the workpiece.
+		- where μ_collar is the collar and the workpiece.
 		- Substituting the given value, we get:
 		- F_friction_collar = 0.15 * F_clamping
 		- Substituting these values in the equation for F_clamping and solving, we get: